naschorr/hawking/README.md

 # hawking
-A DECTalk interface bot for Discord, designed to do all of the text-to-speech stuff you might've seen in Moonbase Alpha, using existing commands.
+A retro text-to-speech interface bot for Discord, designed to work with all of the stuff you might've seen in Moonbase Alpha, using the existing commands.

 ## Installation
 - Make sure you've got Python 3.5 or greater installed